Last updated: October 2018

 Please see the Legal Information page for information about CMS Offices that operate in each country, including information as to the identities and contact details of the relevant entities, or in some cases a link to where contact details can be found.

-CMS Legal Services EEIG is a data controller of Personal Information (as defined below) collected on the Websites.
-Where CMS Legal Services EEIG shares Personal Information with the CMS Offices, the CMS Offices are also data controllers as explained in this Privacy Notice.
-Please see below for more information on how CMS Legal Services EEIG shares Personal Information collected on the Websites with the CMS Offices.
+CMS Legal Services EEIG is a controller of Personal Information (as defined below) collected on the Websites.
+Where CMS Legal Services EEIG shares Personal Information with the CMS Offices, the CMS Offices are also controllers.
+Please see "Sharing within CMS and to service providers" below for more information on how CMS Legal Services EEIG shares Personal Information collected on the Websites with the CMS Offices.

 CMS Legal Services EEIG is a European Economic Interest Grouping that coordinates CMS Member Firms.
 It has its head office at: Neue Mainzer Straße 2–4, 60311 Frankfurt, Germany.
 The contact email address for CMS EEIG is: firstname.lastname@example.org.
 Its contact telephone number is: +49 69 717 010, its Ust-ID is: DE 257 695 176 and it is registered on Handelsregister A in Frankfurt am Main with the registration number: HRA 44853.